On damped second-order gradient systems: Introduction

 \item We answer to this question in the following way. \begin{enumerate} \item We prove that desingularizing functions of $C^2$ definable functions have a lower bound.
-Roughly speaking, we prove that for non trivial critical points the desingularizing function have the property $\vphi (s)\ge\mathrm O(\sqrt{s})$ \Big(or equivalently~(\footnote{Recall that $\vphi$ is definable.}) $\vphi^\p(s)\ge\mathrm O\left.\left(\frac{1}{2\sqrt{s}}\right)\right).$ \item We establish that if $\vphi$ is definable and desingularizing for $G$ at $(\ovl u, 0)$ then it is desingularizing for both $E_T$ and $E^\mathrm{def}_T.$ \end{enumerate} \item We conclude by combining previous results to obtain in particular the convergence of \eqref{second1} under definability assumptions.
-We also provide convergence rates that depend on the desingularizing function of $G$, i.e. {\em on the geometry of the potential.} \end{enumerate}
+Roughly speaking, we prove that for nontrivial critical points the desingularizing function has the property $\vphi (s)\ge c\sqrt{s}$ \Big(or equivalently$^($\footnote{Recall that $\vphi$ is definable.}$^)$ $\vphi^\p(s)\ge\left.\frac{c^\p}{\sqrt{s}}\right).$ \item We establish that if $\vphi$ is definable and desingularizing for $G$ at $\ovl u$ then it is desingularizing for both $E_T$ and $E^\mathrm{def}_T$ at $(\ovl u, 0).$ \end{enumerate} \item We conclude by combining previous results to obtain in particular the convergence of solutions to \eqref{second1} under definability assumptions.
+We also provide convergence rates that depend on the desingularizing function of $G,$ {\em i.e. on the geometry of the potential.} \end{enumerate}

 We would like to point out and emphasize two facts that we think are of interest.
-First the property $\vphi (s)\ge\mathrm O(\sqrt{s})$ (see Lemma~\ref{lower} below) is a new result and despite its ``intuitive" aspect the proof is nontrivial.
+First the property $\vphi (s)\ge c\sqrt{s}$ (see Lemma~\ref{lower} below) is a new result and despite its ``intuitive" aspect the proof is nontrivial.
 We believe it has an interest in its own sake.

-More related to our work is the fact that (in the definable case and in many other relevant cases) our results show that the desingularizing function of $G$ is conditioning the asymptotic behavior of the system.
+More related to our work is the fact that (in the definable case and in many other relevant cases) our results show that the desingularizing function of $G$ is conditioning the asymptotic behavior of solutions of the system.
 Within an Optimization perspective this means that the ``complexity", or at least the convergence rate, of the dynamical system is entirely embodied in $G$ when $G$ is smooth.
 From a mechanical viewpoint, stabilization at infinity is determined by the conditioning of $G$ provided the latter is smooth enough; in other words the intuition that for large time behaviors, the potential has a predominant effect on the system is correct -- a fact which is of course related to the dissipation of the kinetic energy at a ``constant rate".

 \textbf{Notation.} The finite-dimensional space $\R^N$ $(N\ge1)$ is endowed with the canonical scalar product $\langle\:.\:,\:.\:\rangle$ whose norm is denoted by $\|\:.\:\|.$ The product space $\R^N\times\R^N$ is endowed with the natural product metric which we still denote by $\langle\:.\:,\:.\:\rangle.$ We also define for any $\ovl u\in\R^N$ and $r>0,$ $B(\ovl u,r)=\{u\in\R^N; \|u-\ovl u\|<r\}.$ When $S$ is a subset of $\R^N$ its interior is denoted by $\inte S$ and its closure by $\ovl S.$ If $F:\R^N\tends\R$ is a differentiable function, its gradient is denoted by $\nabla F.$ When $F$ is a twice differentiable function, its Hessian is denoted by $\nabla^2F.$ The set of critical points of $F$ is defined by